Non-conservative Mass Transfer as a Formation Channel for Gaia Black Hole System: Binary Evolution

-The evolutionary pathway obtained for the Gaia BH2 system is qualitatively very similar to the scenario presented for Gaia BH1, differing primarily in its wider initial orbital separation.
-A detailed, analogous description of the Gaia BH2 progenitor system is provided in Appendix~\ref{Appendix}.
+The evolutionary pathway obtained for the Gaia BH2 system is qualitatively similar to the scenario presented for Gaia BH1, differing primarily in its much wider orbital separation.
+In the case of the Gaia~BH2 system, the donor star is therefore significantly more expanded at the moment it fills its Roche lobe, and after the system becomes detached it does not fill the Roche lobe again.
+A detailed, analogous description of the Gaia~BH2 progenitor system is provided in Appendix~\ref{Appendix}.

 {